Ontaria Wilson: Los Angeles Chargers

 After going unselected in the 2023 NFL draft, Wilson was signed by the Los Angeles Chargers as an undrafted free agent.
 At the end of training camp, he was released on August 29, 2023.

-Winnipeg Blue Bombers
+Winnipeg Blue Bombers (first stint)

 On October 30, 2023, Wilson signed a futures contract with the Winnipeg Blue Bombers.
 Following training camp in 2024, he made the team's active roster as an opening day starter.
 He made his professional debut on June 6, 2024, against the Montreal Alouettes, where he had one reception for 16 yards.
-Wilson had a breakout game on July 12, 2024, against the Calgary Stampeders, where he had 13 receptions for 201 yards and his first professional touchdown.
+Wilson had a breakout game on July 12, against the Calgary Stampeders, where he had 13 receptions for 201 yards and his first professional touchdown.
 The 13 catches tied for second all-time in Blue Bombers history.

 New York Jets

 On January 16, 2025, Wilson signed a reserve/future contract with the New York Jets.
-He was waived on August 23.
+He was waived by the Jets on August 23.

+Winnipeg Blue Bombers (second stint)

+Wilson re-signed with the Blue Bombers on September 1, 2025.